 - Review the current revision inventory before deleting rollback history.

-- Delete the revision IDs that are no longer needed.
+- Delete only the revision IDs that should no longer be kept.

 - Review spam and trash comments before purging them.